maglietti/ignite3-chinook-demo/src/docs/pojo-mapping-doc.md

 When you insert data using `recordView.upsert(artist)`:

 1. The POJO is serialized into Ignite's binary format
-2. The binary data is distributed according to the partitioning strategy
+2. The binary data is distributed according to the partitioning strategy defined in the zone
 3. For co-located tables, related records are stored on the same cluster nodes
-4. Data is replicated across multiple nodes according to the replica count
+4. Data is replicated across multiple nodes according to the zone's replica count
+5. The storage engine defined by the storage profile handles the physical storage

 The implementation in `ChinookUtils.java`: